Written by Shaun Swartz

 Sorry, y’all – this one just ain’t true either.
 This rumor has been around for quite a while (not as long as the wall itself), but that doesn’t make it true.
 Yes, the wall is massive – at its widest 30 feet and its highest 26 feet – but that by no means makes it visible from space.
 The Apollo 11 mission in 1969 confirmed that the wall was not visible from space.
 Astronauts now contend that the wall is visible from lower earth orbit when viewed through binoculars, but that’s not the same as “outer space.”

-So now that we’ve gotten that out of the way – here are some REAL fun facts about the Great Wall of China.
+So now that we’ve gotten that out of the way – here are some REAL interesting facts about the Great Wall of China.
 It goes without saying that the wall is INCREDIBLY old, with major construction efforts occurring under the Ming Dynasty.
 The original construction began, however, under Qin Shi Huang in the 8th century in an effort to safeguard newly conquered territory.
 Additions from the Ming dynasty were undertaken in an unsuccessful effort to block invading Mongols from the North between the 14th and 17th centuries.
 In the thousands of years following, public perception of the wall has fluctuated dramatically.

 A Wall Endangered